 Kansas City University - College of Osteopathic Medicine (KCU-COM) is dedicated to engaging highly qualified clinicians, teachers and researchers to serve as preceptors.
-Preceptors demonstrating an interest in training KCU students are reviewed for eligibility and granted a courtesy appointment as Adjunct Clinical Instructor with the opportunity to apply for a higher rank under our Faculty Appointment Process.
+Preceptors demonstrating an interest in training KCU students are reviewed for eligibility and credentialed with a courtesy appointment as Adjunct Instructor and provided the opportunity to apply for a higher rank under our Rank and Promotion Process.